The 22 Letters of the Phoenician Alphabet

 An alphabet without vowels

-The Phoenician alphabet is made up of 22 signs, each corresponding to a consonant.
+The Phoenician alphabet is composed of 22 signs, each corresponding to a consonant.

 It is written from right to left and does not record vowels.